aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-transparency/add-transparent-image/_index.md

 document.save();
 ```

-## Why This Matters
+## Why this matters
 Setting a background color with Java gives you a canvas that can highlight overlaid graphics.
 Combining that with **draw image with opacity** lets you create watermarks, logos, or UI mock‑ups directly in PostScript without needing external editing tools.

-## Common Issues & Tips
+## Common issues & tips
 - **Image not appearing transparent:** Verify that the PNG actually contains an alpha channel.
 - **Incorrect colors:** Remember that the background rectangle is drawn before the image; change the `Color` values to match your design.
 - **Performance:** For large documents, reuse a single `AffineTransform` instance to reduce object creation overhead.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Page for Java with other Java libraries?**
 A: Yes, Aspose.Page for Java can be integrated seamlessly with other Java libraries to enhance document processing capabilities.

 **Q: Is a free trial available for Aspose.Page for Java?**
-A: Yes, you can access a free trial of Aspose.Page for Java from [here](https://releases.aspose.com/).
+A: Yes, you can access a free trial of Aspose.Page for Java from the [Aspose.Page for Java free trial](https://releases.aspose.com/).

 **Q: How can I obtain a temporary license for Aspose.Page for Java?**
-A: You can acquire a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
+A: You can acquire a temporary license from the [temporary license page](https://purchase.aspose.com/temporary-license/).

 **Q: Are there any forums for Aspose.Page for Java support?**
 A: Yes, visit the [Aspose.Page for Java forum](https://forum.aspose.com/c/page/39) for community support and discussions.